MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-download-diagnostics.md

 ## Notes:

 - You must be an admin on the VNet data gateway to download logs.
-Check the [manage users](manage-data-gateways.md) option to see if you are an admin.
+Check the [manage users](manage-data-gateways.md) option to see if you're an admin.
 - The gateway must be online to provide logs.
 Check the status of the VNet by selecting the icon in the "Status" column.
 - If you don’t see the download, check to make sure pop-ups aren't disabled on your browser.
 - This feature isn't available in certain regions, including Sweden central, Poland central, China regions, US Gov Virginia regions, and nateast.